Bicycling in Washington, DC

 The District currently has more than 57 miles of marked bike lanes within the District and installed its first separated counterflow bike lane on 15th Street, NW.
 The Capital Crescent, Rock Creek, and Metropolitan Branch trails all run through the District, and numerous other trails radiate from the city into surrounding counties.

 DDOT is painting many bike lanes green in "conflict zones" around the city to improve visibility of both the bike lanes and the cyclists.
-Read DDOT's highly informative blog post to learn more about the slip resistant, skid resistant, green paint.
 This safety measure has been proven to increase vehicle yielding behavior and is just another method increasing biking visibility around the District.

 L Street Cycletrack

 This new, separated bike lane is designed to give bicyclists extra protection from cars and prevent vehicles from illegally parking in the lanes.
 The lane will have a painted buffer zone with flexible bollards to separate it from motor vehicle lanes.
 Motorists and cyclists can check out how to use the lane with this diagram of an L Street intersection.

 Trails and bicycle lanes are available to view on both printed and web-based interactive maps.
 To order a printed map, visit Commuter Page.com.
 If you would like bike maps in bulk, please email goDCgo at email@example.com. goDCgo’s interactive map is another great resource for planning your bike route in the District.
 Simply enter the point of origin and/or destination, check the boxes next to bike lanes and trails, and all cycling route options will appear (denoted by colored lines on the map).